 2. Sleep Apnea

 Studies do not tell exactly the reasons behind sleep apnea headaches.
 They could be due to low blood oxygen levels while sleep or sleep disruptions instigated by gaps in breathing.
-These headaches feel like pressing pain affecting both sides of the head that lasts upto 30 minutes to 4 hours.
+These headaches feel like pressing pain affecting both sides of the head that lasts up to 30 minutes to 4 hours.

 It is essential to mention that snoring and sleep apnea are characterized by waking up during sleep, night sweats paused breathing, and tiredness and sleepiness throughout the day.